JavaScript-Kit/jkresponsivegallery/README.md

 # JK Responsive Gallery #

-*Description:* JK Responsive Gallery is a modern, lightbox style image gallery that works perfectly on any screen size and device, big or small.
+*Description:* JK Responsive Gallery is a modern, lightbox style image and Youtube gallery that works perfectly on any screen size and device, big or small.
 Key features:

-+ **Totally responsive:** Enlarged image auto scales if necessary to always fit inside the user's screen and centered.
++ **Totally responsive:** Enlarged YouTube video player or image auto scales if necessary to always fit inside the user's screen and centered.
-+ **Rich HTML caption:** Add an optional caption to the enlarged image, HTML supported!
++ **Rich HTML caption:** Add an optional caption to the enlarged image/ Youtube video, HTML supported!
-+ **Keyboard and swipe navigation:** Left and right arrows to cycle through images, swipe on mobile devices to do the same.
++ **Keyboard and swipe navigation:** Left and right arrows to cycle through images/ Youtube videos, swipe on mobile devices to do the same.
 Esc key to dismiss gallery.
-+ **Single or group of images:** Enlarge a single thumbnail or group multiple thumbnail images on the page together to turn them into a gallery.
-Alternatively, dynamically add additional images to a single thumbnail on the page using JavaScript.
++ **Single or group of images/Youtube videos:** Enlarge a single thumbnail or group multiple thumbnail images or videos on the page together to turn them into a gallery.
+Alternatively, dynamically add additional images and videos to a single thumbnail on the page using JavaScript.
-+ **Auto close gallery:** Option to automatically close the gallery after the user has cycled through all the images inside a group of images.
++ **Auto close gallery:** Option to automatically close the gallery after the user has cycled through all the images/ videos inside a collection.
 + **Scalable Icon fonts:** All UI elements of the gallery such as the navigation buttons, loading image etc are icon fonts (from Icomoon) for pixel perfect scaling and easy color change.

 ## Directions ##